Cement & Glue: Tips and Types

 - Great for individual track links

-Cyanoacrylate CA or super Glue is what I turn to for gluing brass and resin to styrene.
+Cyanoacrylate (CA) or super Glue is what I turn to for gluing brass, resin, wire, and fingers to styrene.
 Applying it can be tricky, as well as selecting the right viscosity.
-CA glue does lose it's effectiveness over time, so consider replacing your glue bottles every year or so.
-Also note, that finger oils will fog up if the CA vapors hit them (aka don't use this stuff on clear parts).
+Ergo, it takes a bit of practice, especially with how fast it sets.
+Now, CA glue does lose it's effectiveness over time, so consider replacing your glue bottles every 6 months to a year.
+Also note, finger oils will fog up if the CA vapors hit them (aka don't use this stuff on clear parts).

-- Can be applied with the glue bottle, nozzle tip, or toothpick.
+- Can be applied with the glue bottle or toothpick.

 - Thin CA